Noel2521/Amazon-Clone/README.md

 This repository showcases a detailed replication of the Amazon website using HTML and CSS, emphasizing advanced front-end development skills.
 The project is dedicated to improving user interface design and usability through meticulous attention to detail and precision in code implementation.

+##Amazon Colne image has also been attached with the files

 ## Features

 - **HTML and CSS Replication**: The project meticulously reproduces the Amazon website's appearance and layout using HTML for structure and CSS for styling.